Everyone's Got a Story.

 Everyone has a story within them.
 It may be a woeful tale of how you’ve been the victim of a devastating financial loss, a debilitating injury or deception by a loved one.
 The painful emotional effects can run deep and last a lifetime.

 You get accustomed to carrying your story around, pulling it out and sharing it with others.
 Each time you recount it, it grows inside you.
 Before you know it, you’re lugging a large suitcase of resentment and a carryon-sized bag of anger.
-It’s exhausting to haul – and it’s a perfect place to store disease.
+It’s exhausting to haul.

 The Outback Aboriginal people wisely believe there are no accidents and nothing is random.
 Everything happens for a reason, although it’s sometimes misunderstood.
 Everyone and everything you encountered in your life was needed to deliberately bring you to this place on your soul’s unique path of evolvement.
 Being unfairly fired may have forced you into a different, but more fulfilling, career.
 Dealing with the constraints of a broken leg can shift you into deeper compassion for people with physical disabilities.
-Every case you carried around has a purpose.
+There is a reason behind each uncomfortable or painful experience.
+It is designed to help you grow as a soul.

 Observed on a friend’s refrigerator magnet, one of my favorite sayings is, “Let go or be dragged.”
 It really can be that simple and easy.
-The Beatles would concur with, “Let it be.”
+The Beatles would chime in with, “Let It Be.”

 Loosen your story’s grip by putting yourself in the other’s shoes.
 Even if you don’t agree with it, try to see their side and why they hold their views.